SC.5.P.8.2

 To Dissolve or Not To Dissolve, Part 2:

 This is part 2 of a lesson addressing solubility.
 Part 1 addresses how varying substances will dissolve in water.
-Part 2 addresses how temperature will effect solubility.
-The 5E lesson plan model will include a lab and is aligned with Florida ELA standards.
+Part 2 addresses how temperature will effect solubility and the 5E lesson plan model will include a lab.

 Type: Lesson Plan